 About James Ross Hunter Youth Support

-James Ross Hunter Youth Support is a non-profit organisation launched in July 2014 with a mission to encourage positive social values in young people and communities.
+James Ross Hunter Youth Support is a non-profit organisation established in July 2014, dedicated to fostering positive social values in young people and communities.
 We are based at TNG Youth and Community Centre, 111 Wells Park Road, Sydenham, London SE26 6AD.

-All our activities are community and family-focussed, designed to nurture and promote positive values in our youth.
-Through community fundraising efforts and generous donations, we create visual awareness campaigns including our annual anti-knife crime poster competition, events, and educational projects.
+All our community workshops and activities are family-focused, aimed at nurturing and promoting positive values in our youth.
+With the help of community fundraising efforts and generous donations, we create impactful visual awareness campaigns, including our annual knife crime awareness poster competition, events, and educational projects.

-Every pound raised goes directly back into our community.
-We run ongoing workshops in schools that promote mindfulness, respect, emotional wellbeing, and understanding of the serious consequences of carrying knives.
-Our yearly events bring together diverse organisations to tackle social isolation and share pathways for growth and support across all age groups.
+Every pound we raise is reinvested directly into our community.
+Our ongoing workshops in schools promote youth wellbeing, mindfulness, respect, emotional wellbeing, and a profound understanding of the serious consequences of carrying knives.
+Our yearly events unite diverse organisations to combat social isolation while fostering safer streets and pathways for growth and support across all age groups.

 Our Story

-The organisation was founded in memory of James Ross Hunter, whose life was cut short bravely saving another from a gang attack.
-His drawing showing the time and manner this happened paved the way with vigour and strength from his mother to keep visual awareness and connectivities ongoing to sensitise families and the public of the consequences and support available, as this was not readily viewed on her arrival in the UK.
-Her knowledged gain after the loss of her son James was through her visual awareness campaigns and colloberative workshops with the lewisham police team.
+The organisation was founded in memory of James Ross Hunter, whose life was tragically cut short while bravely saving another from a gang attack.
+His poignant drawing depicting the incident inspired his mother to ignite visual awareness campaigns and ongoing connectivities, sensitising families and the public to the consequences of knife crime and the support available, a perspective not readily visible upon her arrival in the UK.
+Her knowledge, gained after the loss of her son James, came through her visual awareness campaigns and collaborative workshops with the Lewisham police team.

-In 2019, Five Years Later: Memoirs from a Mother's Diary (available on Amazon) was published and is used by Collet in her workshop deliveries on 'realistic optimism', along with the launch of her 'WFC' programme (Waking Moments, Following Through and Closures) through her lived experience of loss of her son to knife crime five years after moving from the Caribbean.
+In 2019, Five Years Later: Memoirs from a Mother's Diary was published and is now used by Collet in her workshop deliveries on 'realistic optimism.'
+This was complemented by the launch of her 'WFC' programme (Waking Moments, Following Through, and Closures), drawing on her lived experience of losing her son to knife crime five years after moving from the Caribbean.

 Our Impact

-Nominated for the Lewisham Mayor Award, we are recognised for our dedication to community service and youth support.
-A report on serious violent acts, exploring what more can be done to reduce violence in the borough of Lewisham, was requested and submitted to Lewisham Council.
+Nominated for the Lewisham Mayor Award, we are recognised for our commitment to community service and youth support.
+Following a report on serious violent acts, we submitted recommendations to Lewisham Council on what more can be done to reduce violence in the borough.

-The "Daisy" pin serves as our symbol of victim awareness.
-The 'white' in the daisy pin represents our memories, 'yellow' for each sunrise and sunset, and 'green' was added to the flowers in 2024 for hope and prosperity for our precious generations.
+The 'Daisy' pin signifies our commitment to victim awareness.
+The white in the daisy pin represents our cherished memories, yellow signifies each sunrise and sunset, and green was added to the flowers in 2024 to symbolize hope and prosperity for future generations.

 On JRHYS' 10th anniversary, a visual awareness monument was unveiled, designed by founder Collet Hunter and created by Carl Gabriel.
-On the 10th anniversary of James Ross Hunter's passing, as part of Civil Society Consulting's initiative 32 Steps to Togetherness, JRHYS brought the conversation about trauma to the table, contributing to the passion of care for self and others.
-The event featured keynote speakers and Q&A sessions, where attendees heard from their experiences working in healing and with civil society.
-Alongside the conversations, there was a music therapy session and a 'healing market' which included stalls offering acupuncture, sound healing, and crystal healing, open to all.
+In honour of James Ross Hunter's passing, as part of Civil Society Consulting's initiative '32 Steps to Togetherness,' JRHYS sparked discussions about trauma, contributing to a culture of care for self and others.
+The event featured keynote speakers and Q&A sessions where attendees shared their experiences in healing and civil society.
+Additionally, there were music therapy sessions and a 'healing market' with stalls offering acupuncture, sound healing, and crystal healing, accessible to all.

 Get Involved

-Volunteers are always welcome to join us in making a caring difference in our communities.
-Throughout May, National Knife Crime Awareness Month, we run our awareness campaign including May Days Yellow Day to educate the public about the consequences of carrying knives and amplify the voices of victims.
-On 31st May at 11:00am, we observe a minute of silence in unity, and we invite schools and organisations to participate through creative sessions leading up to this day.
+We welcome volunteers to join us in making a caring difference in our communities.
+Throughout May, especially during National Knife Crime Awareness Month, we run our awareness campaigns, including May Days Yellow Day, to educate the public about the consequences of carrying knives and amplify the voices of victims.
+On 31st May at 11:00 am, we observe a minute of silence in unity, inviting schools and organisations to engage through creative sessions leading up to this important day.